-Energy efficiency is an integral part of Uganda’s national strategy, with one of the many targets set out by the government being to reduce industries’ electricity consumption by 15-25 per cent by 2025.
-However, despite its high-level commitments, Uganda is far from reaching its energy efficiency targets.
+Energy efficiency is an integral part of Uganda’s national strategy, with one of the many targets set out by the government being to reduce industries’ electricity consumption by 15-25% by 2025, relative to business as usual.
+However, despite its high-level commitments, Uganda is far from reaching its targets.

-In Uganda, however, enterprises are confronted with a host of challenges that contribute to a poor uptake of energy efficiency technologies.
-These include dependence on obsolete technologies, limited access to finance, a lack of confidence or adequate awareness about the long-term benefits of energy efficiency, a lack of enabling policies, and a poor culture of regulatory enforcement.
+In Uganda, enterprises are confronted with a host of challenges that contribute to a poor uptake of energy efficiency technologies.
+They include technological inertia, limited access to finance, a lack of confidence or adequate awareness about the long-term benefits of energy efficiency, a lack of enabling policies, and a poor culture of regulatory enforcement.
 Enterprises interested in adopting energy efficiency technologies are also discouraged by the transaction costs associated with gathering and processing information, weighing risks and benefits, and enforcing contracts in the purchase and installation of technologies.

-Industries often view energy as an operational cost, and energy savings as incidental benefits, when, in fact, industrial energy efficiency measures enhance competitiveness.
-Energy efficient technologies and practices can reduce a company’s costs and boost savings, subsequently increasing their productivity.
+Industries often view energy as an operational cost, and energy savings as incidental benefits, when, in fact, industrial energy efficiency measures can enhance competitiveness.
+Energy efficient technologies and practices can reduce a company’s costs and boost savings, subsequently increasing its productivity.
+Such technologies can also improve the resilience of firms by limiting dependence on potentially volatile energy markets.
 The link between efficiency and productive use of energy, however, remains mostly unexplored.

 Research overview and objectives